vineethkumarv/sv-wiki/Choosing-an-arrays.md

 **1) Dynamic Arrays Over Fixed Arrays:**

-* Memories allocated at run time so memory will not be wasted but in fixed array memories would be wasted.
+* Memories allocated at run time, so memory will not be wasted but in fixed array memories would be wasted when we don't the actual size.
 * We can easily add elements using new() method but in fixed arrays we can't add elements after the declaration.
 * We can delete entire arrays after allocating the memories to it but in fixed arrays we can't delete the memories after declaring array.

+**Note:** In fixed arrays, there is no methods.

 **2) Dynamic Arrays Over Associative Arrays:**